 - Make sure all of the identifying information is present — batch number, product name, company name and contact, lab name and contact, etc.

 - Contact the third-party laboratory to verify if the COA provided to you matches the one they have on record.

 Now, as far as buying CBD products recommended by CalmEffect, or through our partners, we can assure you that we ONLY deal with ISO certified companies, who have been verified by third-party labs.

-They pride themselves on being a single source for everything you need to know about CBD and also bringing the best CBD options through quality and innovation.
+We pride ourselves on being a single source for everything you need to know about Cannabis and also bringing the best CBD options through quality and innovation.

-Their goal has always been to provide the industry's absolute highest-quality CBD while providing state-of-the-art production and manufacturing techniques in the products they select to carry.
+Our goal has always been to provide the industry's absolute highest-quality CBD while providing state-of-the-art production and manufacturing techniques in the products we select to carry.

-They supply products with the highest-quality hemp, combined with the industry's most sophisticated manufacturing methods, and it is obvious why their CBD is the first choice for a wide range of people looking for natural support.
+We supply products with the highest-quality hemp, combined with the industry's most sophisticated manufacturing methods, and it is obvious why our CBD is the first choice for a wide range of people looking for natural support.

-Visit MindandBodyImprovements.com and shop knowing you are buying some of the highest quality CBD products available.
+Visit today and shop knowing you are buying some of the highest quality CBD products available.